-Home to white-lipped peccaries, Baird's tapirs, white-faced capuchin monkeys and hundreds of bird species, Honduras' Río Plátano Biosphere Reserve is an area rich in globally significant biodiversity.
-To the east lies the Moskitia rainforest, which covers the northeastern tip of the country.
+Home to white-lipped peccaries, Baird's tapirs, white-faced capuchin monkeys and hundreds of bird species, Honduras' Río Plátano Biosphere Reserve anchors the forests of the wider Muskitia region, which is 80% forested and accounts for more than a quarter of the forest remaining in the country.

-Thanks to the support of the United States Agency for International Development (USAID), the Rainforest Alliance is collaborating with communities in this region, giving them the tools they need to protect their forests and earn a sustainable livelihood from the sale of timber and other forest products.
+With the support of the Avery Dennison Foundation, as well as the Inter-American Development Bank, the Rainforest Alliance is collaborating with communities in the Muskitia to defend their natural forests and earn a sustainable livelihood from the sale of timber and other forest products.

-In the areas surrounding the reserve, we are working with forestry cooperatives to develop locally owned forest enterprises.
-Several of these businesses have achieved Forest Stewardship Council (FSC) certification, which helps them market their products to the increasing number of buyers demanding responsibly produced goods.
+Throughout the Muskitia, we are working with both indigenous and mestizo cooperatives to develop locally-controlled forest enterprises.
+Several of these operations have achieved Forest Stewardship Council (FSC) certification, which helps them market their products to the increasing number of buyers demanding responsibly produced goods.

-The money earned from the sale of the Moskitia's timber and non-timber products allows communities, local organizations and families to invest in education and other social development projects.
+The money earned from the sale of the Muskitia's timber and non-timber products allows communities, local organizations and families to invest in education and other social development projects.

-Thanks to the United States Agency for International Development for making our work with communities in Honduras possible.
+Thanks to the Avery Dennison Foundation and the Inter-American Development Bank for making our work with communities in Honduras possible.